COR1999/covid_case/readme.md

 ### Checkout
 1. Attempting to submit the checkout form without filling out the required fields.
 The form will display a message saying this field is required. :heavy_check_mark:
 2. Check to see if the card number is valid.
 If the card number is not valid an error message will be displayed under the card input. :heavy_check_mark:
+3. For testing i used Stripe Development Card
+Card number - 4242 4242 4242 4242
+CVC - Any 3 digit number.
+Expire date - Any date in the future

 #### Checkout while not registered
 1. Check to see if the user can purchase item while not signed in.
 The user can complete the checkout process without having to be logged in or registered. :heavy_check_mark: